 4-Leg Parlay Bets

 No big surprise here – this one is a parlay consisting of 4 separate picks.
 The risk is higher than in a 3 team parlay, but so is the potential payout.

 Round Robin Parlay Bet

 This type of bet is common for events such as the Champions League during the knockout stages.
-It can pay good, but it’s quite a risky investment.
+It can pay well, but it’s quite a risky investment.

 How to Make a Parlay Bet

 You don’t need to do anything special to build a parlay.
 Every online bookie’s system automatically creates a parlay when you add the minimum number of selections (2+) on your slip.
 From there, you can enter the stake to calculate the returns instantly.